DylanLawless/DylanLawless.github.io/_topic/statistics/burden_test.md

 * variance-component score statistic

-*The weight is adjusted based on the MAF
+* The weight is adjusted based on the MAF
 	- if rarer variants are expected to be more likely to have larger effects.
 	- still putting decent nonzero weights for variants with MAF 1%–5%.

-* A special case of SKAT arises when the outcome is dichotomous, no covariates are included, and all $W_j$ = 1.
+* A special case of SKAT arises when the outcome is dichotomous, no covariates are included, and all $$W_j$$ = 1.
 * Under these conditions, we show in Appendix A that the SKAT test statistic Q is equivalent to the C-alpha test statistic T.

 ### Relationship between Linear SKAT and Individual Variant Test Statistics